Anoop, Kerala’s Biggest Lottery Winner, is in the Business Now

 Anoop and the anonymous Christmass bumper winner are the last Kerala lottery big prize winners who won’t get the state’s new one-day financial management class, announced by Kerala Finance Minister KN Balagopal in March 2022 together with the new budget but will start functioning in February this year.

-The content of the money management training will be based on recently submitted recommendations by a team led by Dr. N Ramalingam, an Associate Professor at the Gulati Institute of Finance and Taxation in Thiruvananthapuram (GIFT).
+The money management training content will be based on recent recommendations from a team led by Dr. N Ramalingam.
+He is an Associate Professor at the Gulati Institute of Finance and Taxation in Thiruvananthapuram (GIFT).

-The training itself is being introduced due to older reports about big prize winners struggling to cope with their newly-found wealth.
-This is why the new classes will cover investments along with all other aspects of financial management and will be conducted by qualified experts.
+The training is being introduced due to past reports about big prize winners struggling with their newfound wealth.
+Therefore, the new classes will cover investments and all other aspects of financial management.
+Qualified experts will conduct these classes.

 Awareness about Tax Deductions from Winnings is also Important

-Winners should also be aware of the scope of tax and other deductions they have to make from the money they receive from the prize in order to avoid getting into trouble with authorities.
+Winners should understand the tax implications and other deductions from their prize money to avoid issues with authorities.

-In Anoop’s case, ₹15.75 crore reached his account out of the full prize of ₹25 crore, after the agent got his 10% cut of ₹2.5 crore and the state government deducted 30% income tax over the balance – ₹6.75 crore.
+In Anoop’s case, ₹15.75 crore reached his account from a total prize of ₹25 crore.
+This amount was after the agent took a 10% cut of ₹2.5 crore.
+The state government deducted 30% income tax from the remaining ₹6.75 crore.

-Then, Anoop had to pay a 37% percent surcharge over the income tax – ₹2.49 crore, and a 4% health and education cess over the income tax plus surcharge – ₹36.99 lakh, remaining with a net earning of 12.88 lakh (roughly $1.55 million).
+Anoop also had to pay a 37% surcharge on the income tax, which amounted to ₹2.49 crore.
+Additionally, he paid a 4% health and education cess on the income tax plus surcharge, totaling ₹36.99 lakh.
+Ultimately, Anoop had a net earning of ₹12.88 lakh (roughly $1.55 million).